TABLE OF CONTENTS

 Rule: Units-per-rotation at least

-This rule only applies to files set up with more than one rotation.
+- applies only to files set up with more than one rotation

 Example: units-per-rot at least - 1 Unit - Group S

-Yr 9 students have a number of one unit Science subjects on offer that each run for one rotation, ie, the class runs for half a year.
-The students must study science all year, and have one Science subject in rotation 1 and a second science subject in rotation 2.
+Yr9 students have a number of one unit Science subjects on offer that runs for half a year.
+They must study science for the whole year by completing one Science subject in rotation 1 and another science subject in rotation 2.

-Yr 9 students have a number of one unit Science subjects on offer that each run for one rotation, ie, the class runs for half a year.
-The students must study science all year, and have one Science subject in rotation 1 and a second science subject in rotation 2.
+Yr9 students have a number of one unit Science subjects on offer that runs for half a year.
+They must study science for the whole year by completing one Science subject in rotation 1 and another science subject in rotation 2.

 Rule: Units-per-rotation at most

-This rule only applies to files set up with more than one rotation.
+- applies only to files set up with more than one rotation

 Example: units-per-rot at most - 1 Unit - Group T

-Each technical courses must have a letter group assigned, such as T, in the Courses Rules field.
+Each technology courses must have a letter group assigned, such as T, in the Courses > Rules field.

 Note that it is possible to use both the 'units-per-rotation at least' and the 'units-per-rotation at most' rules.